MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-userexperiencevirtualization.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting enables a notification in the system tray that appears when the User Experience Virtualization (UE-V) Agent runs for the first time.
 By default, a notification informs users that Company Settings Center, the user-facing name for the UE-V Agent, now helps to synchronize settings between their work computers.

 With this setting enabled, the notification appears the first time that the UE-V Agent runs.